Take Action Now

 2014 U.S. Poverty Requests for Congressional Lobby Meetings

-Incorporating grassroots input, RESULTS U.S.-poverty focused groups and activists are focused on one overarching campaign:
+Incorporating grassroots input, RESULTS U.S.-poverty focused groups and activists are focused two campaigns in 2015:

 In addition, we will continue our focus on Empowering Grassroots Activists by building the health of our existing grassroots network and starting new RESULTS groups.
 Through our REAL Change program and Faith in Action project, we are working to bring new and important voices to this work.
 New to RESULTS?
 Participate in an upcoming Introductory Call and see our training materials for new activists, which include our Audio Basics Training.